Social media giant offers new feature for businesses

 If you own a Facebook account (and in this day and age, who doesn’t?) you may have recently noticed that directly underneath the status update bar or any post, there is a little link called ‘Promote.’
-This new feature, incorporated into Facebook just last month in Australia, allows page owners to highlight a status update or post on the news-feeds of the people who have ‘liked’ your page.
+This new feature, which has received mixed reviews, was incorporated into Facebook just last month in Australia.
+It allows page owners to highlight a status update or post on the news-feeds of the people who have ‘liked’ your page.

 Sitting at the top of the feed, the number of fans you can reach via your post varies according to your page and fan count.
 Your reach can even be extended further if your fans interact with your post by ‘liking’ it or commenting on it – sequentially, their friends will also see your publication on their newsfeed.
 For Australian businesses with a Facebook page, this could be an incredibly effective marketing tool.